 Formatting a CSV File

-If CSV is your only option, the file will need to be formatted in a particular way before you can import the transactions in YNAB.
+File-Based Importing works best with a few standardized formats that are specifically for transferring financial data.
+If CSV is your only option, you will need to properly format the file before you can import your transactions.
 There are a few ways to do that:

 A fellow YNABer created this (unofficial) CSV converter which may help convert your CSV file from your bank into the format above.
 Check out these instructions to learn more.
 You're welcome to give it a try, though we aren't able to support it if it doesn't work for your bank's particular format.

 Formatting in a Spreadsheet

 The most reliable way to get your CSV file in the right format is to open it in a spreadsheet editor like Google Sheets, Excel, or Numbers.
 Once you've opened your CSV you'll want to edit the file so it looks like one of the two options below, where there's a column header for Date, Payee, Memo, and Amount(s).

 Your spreadsheet editor may look slightly different from the screenshots above, but you can download and open this sample CSV to see exactly how a properly formatted file appears in your editor.
 Once you have your file in one of these configurations, save it back to CSV format (usually found in the File menu, under 'Save As' or 'Export').

 Formatting in a Text Editor